arc42/quality.arc42.org-site/requirements/C/_posts/2000-02-03-core-functions-mac-win-linux.md

 #### Metric/Acceptance Criteria

 * The new release of the OS does not affect the ability to work on this platform, at least in comparable execution environments (concerning cpu and memory capacity).

-* Core functions can be re-used on MacOS, Windows and Linux applications without changes to their source code.
+* Core functions can be re-used on macOS, Windows and Linux applications without changes to their source code.

 </div><br>